qrichert/deezconfigs/README.md

 deezconfigs supports two configuration models: copying and linking.
 Both models come with different trade-offs.
 For instance, linking ensures files are always up-to-date, but on the flip-side, you can't really have machine specific configuration.
-On the other hand, copying files need to be kept up-to-date manually by `sync`ing or `rsync`ing all changes.
+On the other hand, copied files need to be kept up-to-date manually by `sync`ing or `rsync`ing all changes.
 But, having separate copies makes it easier to keep configuration generic in the root, and specific in the Home.